 What is Employee Engagement?

 Engagement levels are high in an organization when people are pleased to come to work in the morning.
-When employees have a clear vision of their tasks and find meaning to their jobs, they are more efficient and are hungry to learn more.
+When employees have a clear vision of their tasks and find meaning in their jobs, they are more efficient and are hungry to learn more.
 They know where they fit in the company and feel their input is valuable.
 If they have a problem they know their employer will listen.